developersCradle/1h-course-series-with-nana/README.md

 - To try if these work go to `http://localhost:8081/` and log in
     - **mongoDB** depends on **mongo-express** and to communicate each other **isolated virtual network** must be configured and working!

-# Why Docker Compose
+# Why Docker Compose.

 <img src="lotOfContainers.jpg" alt="alt text" width="300"/>

 1. Problem comes when a lot of containers are needed to start and configure to communicate

-- We have one way to manage these → **Docker Compose**
+- We have one way to manage these → **Docker Compose**.
     - This is based on **YAML File**

 <img src="yaml.jpg" alt="alt text" width="400"/>

-# From Docker Commands To Compose File
+# From Docker Commands To Compose File.

 - **Docker-Compose** abstract all the **CMD** commands into **docker-compose** file.